machinetranslate/machinetranslate.org/applications/advanced-concepts/multi-engine-machine-translation.md

 ---
-description: Multi-engine machine translation
+title: Multi-engine machine translation
+description: Machine translation with multiple systems
 ---

-# Multi-engine machine translation

 **Multi-engine machine translation** is an approach for evaluating and picking a machine translation engine.
 With multi-engine machine translation, the same input is sent to multiple machine-translation systems.
 The translations are then ranked to select the best one.